cburdine/materials-ml-workshop/MaterialsML/supervised_learning/fitting_models.md

     return w, loss_history
 ```

 To see how well our algorithm works, let's see how well the model fits some 1D linear data.
-We will generate this data such that is is already approximately normalized  ($\mu_x \approx 0, \sigma_x \approx 1$).
+We will generate this data such that is is already approximately standardized  ($\mu_x \approx 0, \sigma_x \approx 1$).
 Using the following code, we compare the weights learned though gradient descent with the theoretically optimal weights:

 ```{code-cell}
 :tags: [hide-input]